-Since the introduction of AI upscaling technologies such as DLSS (Deep-learning super sampling) from Nvidia and FSR (FidelityFX super-resolution) from AMD, getting more FPS is simpler than ever.
-By enabling one setting in-game, users get an AI upscaled image that reduces GPU demand and enhances FPS.
+Since the introduction of AI upscaling technologies such as DLSS (Deep-learning super sampling) from Nvidia and FSR (FidelityFX super-resolution) from AMD, getting more FPS is easier than ever.
+By enabling one setting in-game, users get an AI upscaled image that reduces GPU demand and boosts FPS.

 However, DLSS and FSR are solely supported by some GPU series, not every particular one.
 Moreover, these technologies require manual inclusion in each game, thus widespread acceptance is still pending.

-If you wish to understand what it is, how it operates, and how to utilize it on your PC, proceed with reading.
+If you wish to understand what it is, how it operates, and how to utilize it on your PC, continue with reading.

 Table of ContentsShow